USSX-Hares/dataclasses-json/README.md

 ### Encode/decode my own generic classes?
+*This might not work on Python 3.6 properly.*

 Your generic classes should inherit the `DecodableGenericABC` class and have `__encode__` and `__decode__` methods implemented.